Northwestern University Feinberg School of Medicine

 Program Coordinator

-Bio: Savren is from Tuscaloosa, Alabama and attended the University of Alabama at Birmingham where she obtained her Bachelor of Science in Public Health with a minor in Psychology.
+Savren is from Tuscaloosa, Alabama and attended the University of Alabama at Birmingham where she obtained her Bachelor of Science in Public Health with a minor in Psychology.
 Moving to Illinois after graduating in 2020, Savren joined the Bluhm Cardiovascular Institute - Clinical Trials Unit as Dr. Shah's Program Coordinator in early 2022.
-In her spare time, Savren enjoys hiking, backpacking, and reading.
+She works on a variety of projects running stress tests, working with visiting scholars on their studies, and helping oversee day to day operations of Dr. Shah's lab.
+In her spare time, Savren enjoys hiking, running, backpacking, and reading.

 Northwestern Faculty Collaborators